-IPVanish thinks about their customers with a 24/7 support service but isn’t always 100% effective, so it pales in comparison with other top VPN alternatives in the online market.
+IPVanish thinks about its customers with a 24/7 support service but isn’t always 100% effective, so it pales in comparison with other top VPN alternatives in the online market.

 It does have a 7-day money-back guarantee, so users can try IPVanish’s services for up to a week before deciding on whether they will acquire a monthly subscription or not.

-IPVanish is not known for offering unusually low costs to their customers, but it’s not much more than what you would pay for an average alternative.
+IPVanish is not known for offering unusually low costs to its customers, but it’s not much more than what you would pay for an average alternative.

 It may not be the absolute best VPN for Canada, but it collects merits to be among the best.

 Usually, the monthly fee that IPVanish charges its clients is $11.99, but for December, you can get a subscription for $10, saving 17% of the total amount.

 Other payment options include a 46% save for the yearly subscription, paying a total of $6.49 per month.